guyzmo/lldb.nvim/README.md

 to work properly with the python API.
 But the following works; run:

 ```
-# use sudo if you want to attach to a running process
+# use sudo if you want to attach to a running process or setcap
 $ lldb-server platform --listen localhost:2345

 # in older versions of lldb, use this instead